igorski/darvaza/README.md

 The subsequent Audio Unit component will be located in _./build/VST3/darvaza.component_ as well as linked in _~/Library/Audio/Plug-Ins/Components/_

-You can validate the Audio Unit using Apple's _auval_ utility, by running _auval -v aufx dely IGOR_ on the command line.
+You can validate the Audio Unit using Apple's _auval_ utility, by running _auval -v aufx trem IGOR_ on the command line.
 Note that there is the curious behaviour that you might need to reboot before the plugin shows up, though you can force a flush of the Audio Unit cache at runtime by running _killall -9 AudioComponentRegistrar_.

+NOTE: Updates of the Steinberg SDK have been known to break Audio Unit support.
+If the above steps don't work, you can always try building the plugin as part of the VST SDK by checking out the repository inside the `/samples/vst/`-folder (move CMakeLists.txt in `/audio-unit`-folder down one level).
+Then build the VST3_SDK as documented above.